carpentries/docs.carpentries.org/README.md

 * To use headers as anchor links, add `myst_heading_anchors = 6`
 * To suppress warnings about duplicate headers across documents, add `suppress_warnings = ['autosectionlabel.*']`

-## Previews on Netlify

-This site is set up to preview all pull requests via [Netlify](https://handbook-preview.netlify.app/).
-Note Netlify login is required to setup and manage Netlify.
-All PRs will offer a public Netlify preview link.

 ## Useful links

 * [Pydata Sphinx Theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/index.html)